open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/mysql.md

 ## Requirements

-Using the OpenMetadata Redshift connector requires supporting services and software.
+Using the OpenMetadata ClickHouse connector requires supporting services and software.
 Please ensure your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.